Why Choose Cedars-Sinai Marina del Rey Hospital for Hemorrhoid Excision?

-At Marina Del Rey Hospital you will receive the patient-centered care what our dedicated medical team is renowned for.
+At Cedars-Sinai Marina del Rey Hospital you will receive the patient-centered care what our dedicated medical team is renowned for.
 This surgical procedure will be performed by our highly skilled colorectal surgeons using only the latest and most advanced technology and techniques.
 With the pain and discomfort gone your quality of life is going to improve tremendously.

 Hemorrhoids consist in the dilatation of the veins that are situated in the anal canal and lower rectum.
 They form hemorrhoid packages that can reach troublesome sizes and can be externalized through the anus, leading to several complications like bleeding, hemorrhoid thrombosis or prolapse.

 Hemorrhoids are classified according to their location: internals, which are situated in the anal canal and are not painful, and externals, which got out of the anal canal and cause a lot of pain.
 Both of them can lead to more or less bleeding.
 The main factor that causes the apparition of hemorrhoids is the high pressure in the veins located in the anorectal region.
 This usually happens during pregnancy, when frequently lifting weights or because of a constipation.